martinjackson/simple-widgets/docs/ConfirmModal.md

 3. **noFunct** = a function that will be executed when the user presses the No button on the confirm model.
 Another use this for this function is to set the show variable back to false to close the confirm modal, when the user presses the No button.
 Also, called to close the confirm modal when the Yes button is pressed.
 4. **closeFunct** = a function that is used to close the modal when the Yes or No button is pressed.
 If there are both a yesFunct and noFunct, the closeFunct is required to set the show variable back to false to close the confirm modal.
 This option should not be present if the noFunct is used to close the modal.
 5. **message** = the message to display in the confirm modal.
+6. **nodisplayX** = indicates that the X button and the line underneath it will not be displayed.

 The show, yesFunct, and noFunct and / or closeFunct props are required.
 The message style prop is not required.
 If the message prop is not supplied, the default message will be 'No Confirm message given'.